Cecilia-Wang/Cecilia-CV.github.io/_pages/projects.md

 My role in this project was to develop and automate a pipeline to identify target genes that were either differentially abundant or differentially expressed using metagenome and metatranscriptomic data.

-Publication associated with this project is available [here](https://cecilia-wang.github.io/publication/Diverse_hydrogen_2019)
+Publication details associated with this project is available [here](https://cecilia-wang.github.io/publication/Diverse_hydrogen_2019)